lbroetto/Protein-frequency-EDA-Docking-analysis-/README.md

 The computational methods, algorithms, and models implemented in this software are research outcomes from Universidade Federal de Alagoas.
 While the source code is licensed under GPLv3 for academic and open-source use, commercial licensing options are available.

+This software is available under two licenses:
+1. GNU GPLv3 for open source/academic use
-For commercial licensing, technology transfer, or collaboration inquiries:
+2. Commercial license for proprietary use (contact author) For commercial licensing, technology transfer, or collaboration inquiries:
 Contact: Lbroetto@gmail.com, leonardo.broetto@arapiraca.ufal.br